pdeschen/wuff-wiki/Create-first-IDE-app.md

   Note that you don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.
 It's not even necessary to write any java code - you need only "build.gradle" and that's it.

 3. Run the compiled product from command line.
-The program, when run for the first time, shows workspace selection dialog.
-You just click "OK":
+The program, when run for the first time, shows workspace selection dialog:

   ![IdeApp-1-run-1](images/IdeApp-1-run-1.png "IdeApp-1-run-1")